Gunman kills one and then himself at Tennessee supermarket, 12 wounded | Law-Order

 Gunman kills one and then himself at Tennessee supermarket, 12 wounded

-Law enforcement officers swarmed to the scene just after the shooting unfolded at a Kroger grocery in the Memphis suburb of Collierville, Police Chief Dale Lane told reporters.
-"We found people hiding in freezers and in locked offices," Lane said, calling the gun violence "the most horrific event that has occurred in Collierville history."
-The town is about 30 miles (50 km) east of Memphis in southwestern Tennessee.
-Authorities offered no public explanation for a possible motive.

-A gunman opened fire at a Tennessee supermarket on Thursday, killing one person and wounding at least 12 before taking his own life as people took refuge inside store freezers, police said.
-Law enforcement officers swarmed to the scene just after the shooting unfolded at a Kroger grocery in the Memphis suburb of Collierville, Police Chief Dale Lane told reporters.

-Authorities offered no public explanation for a possible motive.
-Neither the victims nor the suspect were immediately identified.
 WREG-TV reported the shooter was an employee who had been fired on Thursday, citing an unnamed law enforcement source.
+Brignetta Dickerson, a Kroger employee, told WREG that she instructed fellow employees and customers when the shooting broke out to follow her to the back of the store and closed the door behind them, but the gunman followed.

+A gunman killed one person, wounded 12 and then apparently killed himself at a Tennessee supermarket on Thursday, pursuing panicked shoppers and employees as they fled down the aisles while some took refuge in store freezers, police said.
+Of the 12 wounded, one was in surgery and another in intensive care after the shooting in the Memphis suburb of Collierville, Police Chief Dale Lane told reporters.
+A 13th person was treated for an anxiety attack, he said.

+Lane withheld information about the shooter while investigators attempted to determine if anyone else may have assisted him in the attack, although he did say there was no evidence of terrorism.
+WREG-TV reported the shooter was an employee who had been fired on Thursday, citing an unnamed law enforcement source.

 "I'm a little shaky but I'm OK.
 I got God on my side," Dickerson said.
-The gunman, who was believed to have acted alone, was found dead of a self-inflicted gunshot wound in a parking lot outside the store, Lane said.

-"We are waiting for some special equipment to search that vehicle as well as the property that is on him," Lane said about two hours after the bloodshed, which erupted about 1:30 p.m.
-(1830 GMT).
-Lane said some of the surviving victims sustained "very serious" injuries.
-All were taken to area hospitals, he said.
-WREG-TV said at least five were listed in critical condition.
+There were 44 employees and an undetermined number of customers at the store when the shooting broke out, Lane said.

 Thursday's violence was the latest in a string of deadly workplace mass shootings that have erupted in U.S. cities, claiming dozens of lives and leaving many more wounded this year.
-Ten people were killed in March when a gunman opened fire at a supermarket in Boulder, Colorado.
+Ten people were killed in March when a gunman opened fire at a King Soopers supermarket owned by Kroger Co in Boulder, Colorado.

-Kroger Co, a major U.S. grocery chain, issued a statement offering "our thoughts, prayers and support to the individuals and families of the victims during this difficult time."
+Kroger spokeswoman Teresa Dickerson said the Collierville store would be closed until further notice.
+"It is an emotional roller coaster, as you can imagine," Dickerson told reporters.
+"And we, of course, have provided counseling for every associate, who's here today, and we will continue to do that."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)